Work capacity disputes

 Section 43 work capacity decision NSW: what insurers must consider

-Quick answer: what to do in the first 48 hours
+Quick answer: what to do in the early triage stage

 Get the insurer's full written reasons and relied-on documents, then lock your response around three issues: functional restrictions, realistic suitable-employment options, and earnings assumptions.
 If any of those are weakly evidenced, prepare your challenge before the next pay cycle and map your escalation via the section 44 internal review pathway.